redyuan43/podcast-transcriber/README.md

 - **🚀 Performance First**: Using OpenAI Faster-Whisper model for speech-to-text
 - **🤖 AI Intelligent Optimization**: AI-optimized transcription and summary text based on podcast content characteristics
 - **📱 Responsive Design**: Modern mobile-first UI, friendly experience for both desktop and mobile
-- **🌍 Conditional Translation (New)**: When the selected summary language differs from the detected transcript language, the system auto-translates with GPT‑4o, saves a `*_translation.md`, and shows a Translation section in the UI.
-Hidden when languages match.
+- **🌍 Conditional Translation (New)**: When the selected summary language differs from the detected transcript language, the system auto-translates with GPT‑4o
 - **🔗 Source Link in Markdown (New)**: Transcript and summary markdown files append a Source link to the original podcast URL.

 ## 🏗️ Architecture & Implementation